Macon Georgia

 Also operated by Bibb County Public Schools:

-Macon is home to several private high schools, many of which were established as segregation academies for parents wishing to avoid the desegration of private schools.
+Macon is home to several private high schools, many of which were established as segregation academies for parents wishing to avoid the desegration of private schools, with the exception of Mount de Sales Academy.

 Approximately 30,000 college students live in the greater Macon area.[102]